jonschull/grantseeker-visualization/README.md

 **How to Use Automated Console Error Checking:**
 1. **Serve your HTML via a local HTTP server.**
    - Example: `python3 -m http.server 8000 --directory System/visualization/outputs` (adjust directory as needed).
-   - //IS A SERVER MANDATORY?
-I think not//
+   - While serving via a local HTTP server is recommended for full-featured validation (and is required for some browser security features and the Windsurf MCP extension), it is not strictly mandatory for simple static HTML review.
+However, automated validation and MCP extension usage require a server context.
 2. **Run the pipeline or open the HTML without suppressing browser launch.**
    - The output will open in your default browser automatically.
    - use `--no-browser`to suppress that default.
-   - //the automated checking story is not clear or consistent.
-Automated checking requires that we do NOT use '--no-browser--'. //
+   - Automated checking via the Windsurf MCP browser extension requires that the output HTML is opened in a browser session with the extension active.
+Suppressing the browser launch with `--no-browser` disables automated checking; for full automation, do not use `--no-browser`.
 - 1. Validation-checking options for development and testing
     1. **To use Windsurf MCP browser extension, maks ure it is installed and active in your default browser.**
            - If not installed, request from Windsurf/Cascade support and follow installation instructions.
            - Pin it to your toolbar and click the extension's icon at the top to connect the current tab to the extension.
     3.1. **Automated monitoring will check for:**
-        //does this happen always?  automatically? //
+        Automated monitoring occurs whenever the Windsurf MCP extension is active in your browser and connected to the session.
+It does not run if the extension is not installed or the tab is not connected.
        - JavaScript errors, warnings (including library/CDN deprecations), and 404/network errors.
        - Any detected issues will be surfaced and reported during validation.
 3.2 **Humanvalidation If the extension is not available, not working, or not trustablbe:**
            - Manually open the browser console (F12 or right-click > Inspect > Console) and review for errors/warnings after each run.
            - Report any issues to Cascade for further automation or troubleshooting.

-*This process is mandatory for all HTML-facing deliverables and ensures regression safety across the system.* //what procssa re you referring to?//
+*Browser-based validation is mandatory for all HTML-facing deliverables and ensures regression safety across the system.*

+**Clarification:** This refers to the process described above: serving HTML outputs via a local server, using browser tools (or the Windsurf MCP extension) to check for JavaScript and network errors, and validating that the UI behaves as expected before marking any deliverable complete.

+---

+## Milestone Documentation Practice

+When a milestone is completed, its details are moved from `current_milestone.md` to `System/visualization/past_milestones.md` for historical reference and onboarding.
+This ensures that the current milestone file always contains only the active goal and plan, while past work is easily accessible for review and AI/human onboarding.

 ---